Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: low-energy limit of a universe with two D3-branes: an approach for the neutron phenomenology

-Let us now consider the equation of motion for the bulk field from $S$.
+Let us first consider the equation of motion for the bulk field from $S$.
 The bulk field simply follows the relationship:

 which is the expected $5$-dimensional Dirac equation supplemented by the source/well terms induced by the boundary conditions on the branes.
+Equation (\ref{motion1}) can be then easily propagated over the extra dimension.
 Due to mass shell constraint on the branes, one imposes the condition:

 and Eq. (\ref{motion1}) becomes:

 since $C_{4}=0$ and $\Gamma ^{4}=-i\gamma ^{5}$ due to the metric choice in Eq. (\ref{metric}).
 Now, we can introduce the Green function $G$ -- of the free field $\psi $ -- which obeys to: